HenrikJoreteg/human-javascript/ch13 - caveats.md

 myFunc(); // What will this log out as its 'this'?

-// Whe answer is that again, the "window" object is 'this'.
+// the answer is the `window` object
 ```

 3. Using call